 That’s it!
 I’ve given you all you need to create an informative and attractive portfolio.
-Each of these examples is a winner of the Gold Teaching Portfolio Award, even though some of them are vastly different from the others.
+Each of these teaching portfolio templates is a winner of the Gold Teaching Portfolio Award, even though some of them are vastly different from the others.

 I would be truly honored if the authors of these portfolios placed this badge on their websites.
-All you need to do is just copy and paste this code in an HTML editor:
+All you need to do is just copy and paste this code into an HTML editor:

 Before you begin, you should decide how you want to present yourself, then make a list of all the important points that support who you are as an educator.
 Finally, select colors, fonts, and graphics that are unique and easy on the eye.